simonsejse/FastoLangCompiler/README.txt

 # The Fasto Compiler (v1.0, 2024-04-28)

 This is the compiler for the Fasto programming language.
 The source code resides in the `Fasto` directory.

-To build the compiler, run `make` (or just `dotnet build Fasto`).

-To interpret, compile, or optimize a Fasto program, run `bin/fasto.sh`.

-To execute a compiled program (in RISC-V assembly), run `bin/rars.sh`.

-To compile and immediately execute a Fasto program, run `bin/compilerun.sh`.

-To run all tests from the `tests` directory (or some other), run `bin/runtests.sh`.
-Use `-i` to run in interpreted mode, and `-o` to turn on the optimizations in the compiler.

-# The Fasto Compiler (v1.0, 2024-04-28)

-This is the compiler for the Fasto programming language.
-The source code resides in the `Fasto` directory.

 ## Commits